 Often, bloggers and content creators just want a simple checkout solution to integrate with their already existing website.
 Not only is that more affordable, but it’s also far easier to manage.

-So if you are already getting a ton of traffic and are looking to add a shopping cart solution to your website, you’ve come to the right place.
+So if you are already getting some traffic and are looking to add shopping cart to website that has been online for some time, you’ve come to the right place.

-We’ve looked at all the available ecommerce platforms, and found the best selling solutions based on the following features:
+We’ve looked at most popualr ecommerce platforms, and found the best selling solutions based on the following features:

 - Sync with in-store inventory